This post may contain affiliate links. Please read my full disclosure policy here.

-I’ve mentioned several times that you might have to put yourself out there—whether it’s a teaching a coop class, calling and asking your local library to set something up for homeschoolers, or just stopping a mom at the park to give her your number and ask if your kids can get together again.
+I’ve mentioned several times that you might have to put yourself out there—whether it’s teaching a co-op class, calling and asking your local library to set something up for homeschoolers, or just stopping a mom at the park to give her your number and ask if your kids can get together again.
 As an introverted mom myself, I know how tough this is.
 I’ve found that the more I flex this muscle, though, the easier it gets.
 It seems that homeschooling has helped to socialize our whole weird family.

 I’ve got a request: If you liked this post, could you please share it?

 Many people don’t share because they feel that we bloggers don’t need their social share.
 But the truth is…

 I’m building this blog piece by piece: one small share at a time, and one new reader at a time.

 A share from you would help a lot with the growth of Mama Goes Beyond.